 For example, consent is a possible defense in sexual assault cases because consent negates the “against the victim’s will” element of the crime.
 Of course, consent may be a difficult and controversial defense in many cases.
 Depending upon the alleged victim’s age, mental ability, and capacity to give effective consent, such a defense may or may not be appropriate in a given case.
 If a defendant claims actual innocence as a defense, this should be accompanied by not only an alibi but also other credible evidence showing that the defendant was in the victim’s presence at the time of the alleged crime.
 In some cases, a defendant may also assert a constitutional defense, such as an improper search or seizure of evidence.
 Under the “fruit of the poisonous tree” doctrine, illegally obtained evidence is inadmissible at trial.Contact a Sexual Assault Attorney in Riverside or San Bernardino

 Serious criminal charges like sexual battery require serious legal representation.
 Seasoned San Bernardino and Riverside sexual assault lawyer Gregory H. Comings can work with you to pursue a favorable resolution to your case.
-For a free initial consultation, call 951-686-3457 or contact us online as soon as possible.
+For an initial consultation, call 951-686-3457 or contact us online as soon as possible.
 Our office has Spanish language interpretation available, and we also can assist people who need a domestic violence attorney or help with fighting charges of drug crimes or white collar crimes.